Sex Industry Facts

 • Sex workers examine clients for signs of sexually transmitted infections (STIs) before a service.
 If they believe a client may have an infection they have a right to refuse to see the client.

-• Condoms, Glyde dams, water based lube and gloves are used in the sex industry to protect the client and worker.
+• Condoms, dams, water based lube and gloves are used in the sex industry to protect the client and worker.
 They help to reduce the transmission of STIs and HIV.
 Sex workers can insist on safe sex practices and if the client refuses, the worker may not provide the service.

 • Assault in the sex industry, just like anywhere else is a crime.
 If a client assaults or rapes a sex worker, the client can be charged and taken to court.